-As child anxiety sufferers ourselves, we can honestly say it’s one of the worst times to experience anxiety.
-Add in a parent who has difficulty understanding or who overlooks the severity of anxiety in children, and it could be this fork in the road that highly dictates their future.
-Fortunately, you’re a step ahead of the game because you’re here, searching for the answer to, “How to tell if my child has anxiety”.
-Good for you.
+As someone who experienced anxiety as a child, I can honestly say it’s harder to deal with the younger you are.
+The emotions are so large and when you’re just a little one, you have no idea what’s going on.
+You also certainly don’t have the vocabulary to properly express yourself. experience anxiety.
+Add in a parent who has difficulty understanding or who overlooks the severity of anxious behaviours in children, and it could be this fork in the road that highly dictates your child’s future.
+Fortunately, you’re a step ahead of the game because you’re here, searching for ways to help your anxious child.

 Helping a child with anxiety is truly difficult.
 As if parenting wasn’t hard enough as it is, you now have an anxious child who’s experiencing all these feelings he or she is unable to explain or reason with.
 Being mom or dad in this situation can be equally frustrating, heartbreaking and stressful.

 The first step to helping your child is to learn the common signs of anxiety in children.
+You can then use your newfound knowledge to identify any anxious behaviours in children that resonate with your own kids.
 Then, you can take the proper action needed to help them learn how to overcome their anxious feelings and/or panic attacks.